mh-skjelvareid/massimal/dataset_publishing/readme_hsi_annotation.md

   for annotation in the project.

 ## Remote sensing images
-The Massimal project collected two types of images using UAVs:
+The Massimal project mainly collected two types of images using UAVs:
 - **Hyperspectral images**: Images with 300 spectral channels, collected using a push-broom imager.
 An IMU was used to continuously measure the camera position and orientation, enabling georeferencing of the images.
 However, the heading and altitude